 The operation of a motor vehicle on campus is a privilege extended to employees and students.
 Regulations are necessary in order to have proper control of the operation of motor vehicles.
-If these regulations are not followed, a student may expect to be issued a ticket, have the vehicle towed, lose the privilege, or in cases of serious difficulty or continued trouble, a student may be suspended from the university for breaking regulations.
+If these regulations are not followed, a student may expect to be issued a ticket, have the vehicle towed, lose campus parking privilege, or, in cases of serious difficulty or continued trouble, a student may be suspended from the university.

 The acceptance of the privilege of parking a motor vehicle on campus shall constitute the acceptance of the responsibilities of the driver to see that no vehicle owned or registered in his/her name is operated or parked in violation of the regulations.
 All vehicles parked on campus shall be parked at the risk of the owner.
 Bluffton University assumes no responsibility for the safety or security of personal motor vehicles or their contents while on campus, nor for the driving practices of individuals.

 Motor vehicle registration